root670/dance-pad/README.md

 created.
 I decided to create a design for a full pad that is durable but doesn't require power tools to build.
 I also wanted to gain experience using Inventor and KiCad and share my design with others who may find it useful.
-It's certainly not the best design, but the experience I've gained in the progress is invaluable.
+It's certainly not the best design, but the experience I've gained in the process is invaluable.

-Having a personal projects to come back to is a great and productive way to increase your creative and technical skills, especially during COVID times.
-And if the project involves maintaining your physical health, that's even better!
+Having personal projects to come back to is a great and productive way to improve your creative and technical skills, especially during COVID times.
+And when the project involves maintaining your physical health, that's even better!
 I can't stress enough how rewarding it is to start a project, work on in over the course of a few months, and see it through to completion.
 Soapbox aside, I highly recommend attempting projects for things that seem slightly out of your